 - Build a physical model using objects in their home or school

 Google slides presentation describing these assignments is given here.
 You can simply save to your own Google classroom and then assign to your class to include both types of problems or modify to add more explanation or delete whichever one does not apply to your class before assigning.

 Assign students to play Making Camp Premium (plays on any device) or Spirit Lake (plays on Mac and Windows computers) to practice these problem-solving strategies and more with multiplication and division.
 Play Making Camp Lakota to reinforce division skills and concepts.

 Two assessments are built into the lesson, on visualization and building a model.
 Teachers can also see which standards students have attempted and how many problems they have answered correctly in the Making Camp teacher reports.

 The lesson above has a companion lesson for English Learners.
-Problem-solving Two Ways (EL) is the same lesson from above but provides the resources, videos and Google Slides, in Spanish.
+Problem-solving Two Ways (Bilingual English & Spanish) is the same lesson from above but provides the resources, videos and Google Slides, in English and Spanish.